-When you think of getting off the dependence of Middle East oil, you think I must be talking about the United States.
+Electric cars – When you think of getting off the dependence on Middle East oil, you think I must be talking about the United States.
 I am not, I am talking about Israel.
 If I talk about electric vehicles being produced by 2011, you probably think I’m talking about General Motors’ Volt, but I’m not.
-I’m talking about Renault, and Nissan and a company called Project Better Place.
+I’m talking about Renault and Nissan, and a company called Project Better Place.

-Who are the players in Project Better Place?
+Who are the players in Project Better Place electric cars?

 At a speech in Jerusalem, Israel on January 21st, 2008, Israeli President Shimon Peres acknowledged the Memorandum of Understanding (MOU) and said, “Today is a new age with new dangers and the greatest danger is that of oil.
 It is the greatest polluter of our age and oil is the greatest financier of terror.
 Oil makes a mockery of democracy, countries don’t produce oil, they discover it”.

-The Israeli government is embracing a new technology; a paradigm of thinking that could transform the country and add 50,000 green collar jobs to the Israeli workforce.
+The Israeli government is embracing new technology; a paradigm of thinking that could transform the country and add 50,000 green-collar jobs to the Israeli workforce.

 Shai Agassi is the Founder and CEO of Project Better Place (PBP).
 Previous to starting PBP, Agassi was the Chairman, Chief Executive Officer and President of SAP Portals.

-In the same speech in Jerusalem, Carlos Ghosn, President and CEO of both Renault and Nissan, explained how some of these pieces would work, Renault will provide the vehicles.
-Nissan, with a joint venture with NEC has created a battery pack that meets the requirements of electric vehicles.
-Project Better Place (PBP) will construct and operate and electric grid recharge across the country.
+In the same speech in Jerusalem, Carlos Ghosn, President, and CEO of both Renault and Nissan explained how some of these pieces would work, Renault will provide the vehicles.
+Nissan, with a joint venture with NEC, has created a battery pack that meets the requirements of electric vehicles.
+Project Better Place (PBP) will construct and operate an electric grid recharge across the country.
 The Israeli government will give tax incentives for zero-emission cars.

 Renault will provide the Electric vehicles for Israel, but Nissan will provide the electric vehicles being used in the United States.
 This is not the first foray into electric vehicles for Renault or Nissan.
 Renault’s first electric car was created in 1917; Nissan’s electric Tama was created in 1947.